Skip to content

 For general strength training, I don’t think most lifters can go wrong with either of these models.
 If you want more toe box width then I’d opt for the Nike Metcon 9 and that’s one area where the 9 does excel over the 8’s slightly slimmer toe box width.

-In the context of CrossFit, I think the Nike Metcon 9 takes the edge slightly over the Metcon 8.
-Both shoes can work well for this training vertical, so this is not to say the Metcon 8 doesn’t excel for CrossFit, too.
+In the context of CrossFit, I think the Nike Metcon 9 has a slight edge over the Metcon 8.
+Both shoes can work well for this training vertical, so this is not to say the Metcon 8 doesn’t excel, too.

 There are two reasons why I’d take the Nike Metcon 9 over the Metcon 8 for CrossFit.
 First, this model’s Hyperlift plate has been reworked and it doesn’t stick out as far as the Metcon 8’s Hyerlift plate did.